 geographic locations: General compass points and terms derived from them are lowercased if they simply refer to direction or location (western Massachusetts).
 Regional terms are generally capitalized (a Southern accent, East Coast, the Northeast, Western Hemisphere).
 General terms are always lowercased (the valley).
 Capitalize legendary and popular names (Big Apple, Happy Valley).
 See addresses and state names.

-global south studies (formerly "third-world development studies"); global south.
+Global South development studies (formerly "third-world development studies"); Global South.
 These terms are preferred over "underdeveloped" or "third world."
 "Economically developing nations" is another accepted alternative.

 Gold Key guide